storyteller/Storyteller/documentation/documentation/engine/fixtures.md

 ## The Current Specification

 Storyteller has been used on a couple systems that involved reading and working with textual files.
 While the Storyteller team usually prefers to do define all specification setup data in the specification itself, sometimes we have opted to use the raw textual files.
-What we wanted to do was simply put the specification input files side by side to whereever the actual Storyteller specification file is persisted and then read files in from relative paths later.
+What we wanted to do was simply put the specification input files side by side to wherever the actual Storyteller specification file is persisted and then read files in from relative paths later.
 That was not really possible in early Storyteller, but is now.

 The currently executing specification is reachable inside any `Fixture` class from this code: